-Dr. Rappa has over 25 years of experience working across academic disciplines at the nexus between management and computing.
+Dr. Rappa has over 35 years of experience working across academic disciplines at the nexus between management and computing.
 An accomplished researcher and instructor, his passion is to bring an entrepreneurial and forward-thinking mindset to innovation in higher learning.
 His current role is to prepare a new generation of data savvy professionals for leadership in a digital world.
-Since launching the Institute in 2006, the Master of Science in Analytics has quickly become one of the largest and most selective degree programs on campus, and his students among the most sought-after and highly compensated graduates of the university.
-The Institute is recognized from coast-to-coast for producing top-notch analytics professionals—data scientists, analysts and consultants—and its success has spawned over 100 similar degree programs producing 20,000 graduates annually at 300 universities nationwide.
+Since launching the Institute in 2006, the Master of Science in Analytics (MSA) has quickly become one of the largest and most selective degree programs on campus, and its students among the most sought-after and highly compensated graduates of the university.
+The Institute is widely recognized for producing top-notch analytics professionals—data scientists, analysts and consultants—and its success has spawned over 400 similar degree programs producing 20,000 graduates annually at 300 universities nationwide.
 Financially, over 17 years the MSA program has accrued $43 million in tuition revenue and $7.5 million in gifts for the University.
 Each year its alumni create over $140 million in payroll, conservatively estimated, with half contributing to North Carolina’s economy.
 An annual survey of graduating students consistently ranks the Institute as the University’s top-performing academic unit based on twelve quality metrics and four satisfaction metrics.
 In 2016, the Institute was named one of three finalists by INFORMS for the UPS George D. Smith Prize.

-A study published in 2006 in the British journal R&D Management identified Rappa as a leading scholar in the field of technology management, ranking him in the 99th percentile among 9,000 authors in terms of research productivity in top journals over a period of 50 years.
+A study published in 2006 in the British journal R&D Management identified Dr. Rappa as a leading scholar in the field of technology management, ranking him in the 99th percentile among 9,000 authors in terms of research productivity in top journals over a period of 50 years.
 His work has garnered honorable mentions on three occasions as outstanding contributions to the field, and his early influential writing on Internet business models continues to be widely read and frequently cited.